CAM Therapy: Complementary and Alternative Medicine

 • Physical therapy

-Using a complementary or alternative approach
+Using a CAM approach

-Before partaking in a counseling or medical treatment, it can be beneficial to research whether it is safe and backed by scientific evidence and studies.
+Before partaking in counseling or medical treatment, it can be beneficial to research whether it is safe and backed by scientific evidence and studies.
 In addition, if you are experiencing a medical condition or disease, talking to a doctor or holistic professional about the effectiveness of the treatment for your condition can be beneficial.
-You may also want to look at literature by professionals in the field (an example being expert in alternative medicine Dr. Andrew Weil).
+You may also want to look at literature by professionals in the field (an example being an expert in alternative medicine Dr. Andrew Weil).
 Do thorough research and talk to a pediatrician before giving a child any herbal remedies.

-Some treatments may not be healthy in specific quantities or if misused.
+Some CAM treatments may not be healthy in specific quantities or if misused.
 For example, large doses of vitamins could put your system out of balance, causing nutritional excess and affecting your body’s nutritional well-being.
 In addition, herbal remedies may have side effects and cause allergic reactions.
 If you're taking mainstream medication, herbal medicines can interact with your current medications, causing them to be less effective or causing unwanted side effects.
 Talk to a doctor before starting, stopping, or changing herbal or modern medication.
 Any two substances you put in your body may have the potential to interact negatively, regardless of whether they are natural or not.

 Getty/Vadym Pastukh